TyrangYang/TyrangYang_blog_jekyll/_posts/2019-08-13-operator-overwrite.md

         this->m_i += 1;
         return temp;
     }
     // Postfix must be const.
-Because it return a temperory varible and it not support test++++.
+Because it return a temporary variable and it not support test++++.
     // You can try int i = 1; i++++;
-    // This is invaild.
+    // This is invalid.

     friend ostream& operator<<(ostream& s, const INT& i){
         s << '[' << i.m_i << ']';